mitmedialab/GDPR-Hack-Day/README.md

 ## GDPR Community Discussion and Creative Project Reviews

-> May 24, 2018
+> May 24, 2018 from 11:30 AM - 4:30 PM

 > MIT Media Lab, Room 514b

 ### Description

 Join legal and technology thought leaders to learn about and discuss the General Data Privacy Regulation.

 ### For More Information